AdlanSADOU/Sample_simple2d/README.md

 ---

-If you are running this as a worspace in `Visual Studio Code` you can simply press `F5` to build and run.
+If you are running this as a workspace in `Visual Studio Code` you can simply press `F5` to build and run.

 If you dont, you're on your own.